 Now unmount the disk:

-Disconnect from console and shutdown the VM from the OnApp UI.
+Disconnect from the console and shutdown the VM from the OnApp UI.

-Then boot it up and all going well the VM will boot normally now.
+Then boot it up.
+The VM should boot normally now.